vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run a microservce in Kubernetes.md

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 Google open-sourced the Kubernetes project in 2014

-## Understanding the architecture of Kubernetes (Components of Kubernetes)
+## Kubernetes Architecture (Components of Kubernetes)
-- The *master* node, which hosts the *Kubernetes Control Plane* that controls and managaes the whole Kubernetes system
+- The *master* node, which hosts the *Kubernetes Control Plane* that controls and managaes the whole Kubernetes system.
+ It runs 3 processes: kube-apiserver, kube-controller-manager and kube-scheduler.
-- Worker *nodes* that run the actual applications you deploy
+- Worker *nodes* that run the actual applications you deploy.
+It runs 2 processes: kubelet (which communicates with  the Kuberenetes master) and kube-proxy.

 <img src="/images/k8s/kubernetes-components.png" style="max-width:80%;padding-bottom:20px;" alt="Kubernetes Components">
 To knowmore about each component, refer: https://kubernetes.io/docs/concepts/overview/components/

 ## Kubernetes Concepts

-Before diving in, let's look at some of the basic building blocks that you have to work with from the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/):

-1. A **[Node](https://kubernetes.io/docs/concepts/architecture/nodes/)** is a worker machine provisioned to run Kubernetes.
-Each Node is managed by the Kubernetes master.
+To work with Kubernetes, you use *Kubernetes API objects* to describe your cluster’s desired state: what applications or other workloads you want to run, what container images they use, the number of replicas, what network and disk resources you want to make available, and more.
+You set your desired state by creating objects using the Kubernetes API, typically via the command-line interface, *kubectl*

+The basic Kubernetes objects include:
-1. A **[Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/)** is a logical, tightly-coupled group of application containers that run on a Node.
+1. **[Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/)** is a logical, tightly-coupled group of application containers that run on a Node.
 Containers in a Pod are deployed together and share resources (like data volumes and network addresses).
 Multiple Pods can run on a single Node.
-1. A **[Service](https://kubernetes.io/docs/concepts/services-networking/service/)** is a logical set of Pods that perform a similar function.
+1. **[Service](https://kubernetes.io/docs/concepts/services-networking/service/)** is a logical set of Pods that perform a similar function.
 It enables load balancing and service discovery.
 It's an abstraction layer over the Pods; Pods are meant to be ephemeral while services are much more persistent.
+1. **[Volumes](https://kubernetes.io/docs/concepts/storage/volumes/)** are used to persist data beyond the life of a container.
+They are especially important for stateful applications like Redis and Postgres.
+    - A *[PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)* defines a storage volume independent of the normal Pod-lifecycle.
+It's managed outside of the particular Pod that it resides in.
+    - A *[PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims)* is a request to use the PersistentVolume by a user.

+Before diving in, let's look at some of the basic building blocks that you have to work with from the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/):

+1. A **[Node](https://kubernetes.io/docs/concepts/architecture/nodes/)** is a worker machine provisioned to run Kubernetes.
+Each Node is managed by the Kubernetes master.

 1. **[Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)** are used to describe the desired state of Kubernetes.
 They dictate how Pods are created, deployed, and replicated.
 1. **[Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)** are key/value pairs that are attached to resources (like Pods) which are used to organize related resources.
 You can think of them like CSS selectors.
 For example:
     - *Environment* - `dev`, `test`, `prod`